Published on 19 Feb 2021

 Imagine taking a stroll through Haw Par Villa and going on a bobsled ride through an icy tundra without leaving a room.
 Or playing a gripping match of tennis (with laundry towels and an inflatable ball) while seated.

-NTUC Health made all the above possible with the introduction of the new Modified Sports activities and Immersive Room Experiences at their day care centres.
-These activities are specially catered to seniors to help keep them safely occupied indoors, especially during the Covid-19 pandemic.
-The programme, which is being rolled out progressively in all 23 NTUC Health Senior Day Care centres, aims to encourage friendship and foster the kampung spirit through shared and new experiences.
+NTUC Health made all the above possible with the introduction of the new Modified Sports activities and Immersive Room Experience at their day care centres.
+These activities are specially catered to seniors to help keep them safely occupied indoors, especially during the COVID-19 pandemic.
+The programme, which is being rolled out progressively in all 23 NTUC Health Day Centres for Seniors, aims to encourage friendship and foster the kampung spirit through shared and new experiences.

 When it comes to immersive experiences, you could say the sky is the limit.
 To help engage seniors, NTUC Health collaborated with Mind Palace to pilot an immersive Virtual Reality (VR) experience that uses pre-recorded scenes to allow seniors to actively engage in activities.

-This interaction is especially beneficial for clients of the Senior Day Care Centre who live alone, are unable to leave home to explore Singapore due to pre-existing conditions, or have been asked to avoid going out due to the ongoing pandemic.
+This interaction is especially beneficial for clients of the Day Centre for Seniors who live alone, are unable to leave home to explore Singapore due to pre-existing conditions, or have been asked to avoid going out due to the ongoing pandemic.